pohlm01/master-thesis/6_conclusion.typ

 Instead, clients have to perform hash operations to rebuild the Merkle Tree.
 Because hash operations are much more lightweight than signature verifications, the client saves computational resources, which in turn helps with a longer battery life or frees up resources for other tasks.

-To explore the practicality of the @mtc architecture, we adopted the @tls library #emph[Rustls] to support @mtc:pl.
+To explore the practicality of the @mtc architecture, we modified the @tls library #emph[Rustls] to support @mtc:pl.
 This included the negotiation mechanisms for the certificate type and the specific trust anchor, i.e., the specific @mtc batch.
 Additionally, we developed a library that validates @mtc:pl and integrated this into Rustls.
 We successfully performed a handshake between the modified client and server and analyzed it on a byte level to conform with the specification.